THE PLATFORM

 Post-it note method

 If your story focuses on a love triangle, you may want to try out the post-it note method.
 This method allows you to easily structure and move post-its around.
-If you want your protagonist to fall in love earlier than later, or introduce the third player in the triangle a bit sooner, simply move your post-it note up the line.
+If you want your protagonist to fall in love sooner rather than later, or introduce the third player in the triangle a bit sooner, simply move your post-it note up the line.

 Snowflake method